 Every application, database, or plugin on your website is just another potential entry point for a hacker.

 Delete any files, databases, and applications from your site that are no longer in use.
-Leaving them online increases the risk that someone with malevolent intentions gets access to them.
+Leaving them online increases the risk that someone with evil intentions gets access to them.

 5. Sensible User Access